 The Breast Cancer Dialogues: Transformation & Finding New Purpose

-- On this episode of SurvivorNet’s Breast Cancer Dialogues series: the remarkable transformation that can happen when you beat your disease.
+- On this episode of SurvivorNet’s Breast Cancer Dialogues series, survivors discuss the remarkable transformation that can happen after facing cancer.

 - Rediscovering yourself after treatment takes work.
-Some survivors say watching this episode created some renewed inspiration to keep going.
+Survivors say watching this episode inspired them to keep going.

 Read More

-Creative professional Marygrace Graves found that cancer sharpened her appreciation for time.
+Creative marketing professional Marygrace Graves is finding that cancer has sharpened her appreciation for time.
 “Even in the darkness, I still had glimmers of joy,” she says.
-Now, she, trying improv classes, pursuing passions, and embracing new opportunities without hesitation.
+Now, she is pursuing her passions like stand-up comedy and embracing new opportunities without hesitation.

-For Brooklyn yoga teacher and masseuse, Suzanne Hyde, the hardest part was learning to accept care instead of giving it.
-That shift left her humbled but also more connected to her calling.
+For New York yoga teacher and masseuse, Suzanne Hyde, the hardest part of her journey was learning to accept care instead of giving it.
+That shift left her humbled, but also more connected to her calling.
 “I know what it feels like now — and it makes me even more committed to being a healer.”

 Life After A Breast Cancer Diagnosis